immutable/contracts/audits/random/202403-threat-model-random.md

 * The block producer's BLS signature can be verified, based on the known plain text.
 * The PrevRANDAO block header field matches the calculation shown above.

+Once the BFT hardfork is active, the value of `prevrandao` for each block will be recorded in the `ValidatorSet` contract.
+At that point, the random number generator code will be upgraded to fetch the value from the `ValidatorSet` contract.

 ### Previous Block’s Block Hash
 In Ethereum based blockchains, including Immutable zkEVM, the Block Hash is the message digest of the block header of a block, exlcuding the Extra Data field.
 This is the “finger print” of all transactions that have occurred on the chain since genesis.